Volume 2, Issue 11 - 1 Article

 Neural Synchrony-Based State Representation in Liquid State Machines, an Exploratory Study

-Nicolas Pajot, Mounir Boukadoum
+by Nicolas Pajot and Mounir Boukadoum